 Well, the world's your oyster isn't it?
 You have a front hall with a dedicated coat closet, or even a mudroom—you'll still want to keep things organized, however.
 To do so, add:

-- Individual cubbies, hooks or baskets for each member of the household (see a lovely example above from Damask & Dentelle), to avoid clutter
+- Individual cubbies, hooks or baskets for each member of the household, to avoid clutter

 - A dedicated, permanent Outbox—somewhere for items on their way out of your home to go